rahul-gharat/dronahq-docs/docs/reference/actionflow-blocks/branch.md

 :::note
 When configuring a branch action flow, a **converge node** must be included to serve as the convergence point for all branches within the flow.
 This node is mandatory and cannot remain empty.
-If no specific action or display behavior is required at this point, a False Condition Node may be used as a placeholder.
+If no specific action or display behavior is required at this point, a false condition node may be used as a placeholder.
 :::

   <div style={{ position: 'relative', paddingBottom: 'calc(45.729166666666664% + 41px)', height: '0', width: '100%' }}>